iamstupid/JSMapx/README.md

 JSMapx
 ======

-For much more effective array mapping.
+For much more efficient array mapping.

 Usage
 -----